virtual-labs/exp-gaussian-random-vectors-iiith/experiment/theory.md

    \end{equation}
 $$

-Now we study the shape of iso-contours, which will be helpful in visualizing 2D-Gaussian Random Variables' distribution.
-In order to obtain the shape of the iso-contours, we need to solve the equation $p(x;\mu,\Sigma)=c$ for some constant $c \in \mathbb{R}$.
+Now we study the shape of contours, which will be helpful in visualizing 2D-Gaussian Random Variables' distribution.
+In order to obtain the shape of the contours, we need to solve the equation $p(x;\mu,\Sigma)=c$ for some constant $c \in \mathbb{R}$.

 $$
 \begin{equation}